-“My dear, anything can be dangerous if applied in the incorrect dosage,” he said.
-“That is why one must always consult an expert.
-For ten francs I will prepare a powder for your fiancé that will calm his ardor and hopefully cause him to break off your engagement.
-Perhaps that will set your destiny in motion.
-Have no fear that irreparable harm will come to him, at least from the potion."
-He erupted into a house-shaking laughter that caused her hair to stand on end.
+“My dear, anything can be harmful if applied in the incorrect dosage.
+That is why you must always consult with an expert.
+For ten francs I will prepare a powder that will calm your fiancé’s ardor cause him to break off your engagement.
+Perhaps it will set your destiny in motion.
+Have no fear that harm will come to him.
+I assure you the effects are not permanent.”
+He erupted in house-shaking laughter that sent a shiver up her spine.

-“There you are, Mam’selle,” he said.
-“Give me the young man’s name and date of birth.”
-She gave him the information and he wrote it down.
-“Good.
-Now listen carefully.
-The next time he comes to visit, light a white candle in front of a mirror and place this powder in his rum punch.
+“Here you are, mam’selle,” he said.
+“This is the potion that will change your life.
+Now give me the young man’s name and date of birth.”
+She gave him the information.
+“Now listen very carefully.
+When he comes to visit, light a white candle in front of a mirror.
+Place the powder into a glass of punch and serve it to him.
 In a short while his behavior will start to change.
-He may seem erratic at first, and perhaps even appear to be sick but he will ask for his ring back and your problem will be solved.”
+He may seem a little intoxicated at first, perhaps even a little erratic, but he will soon ask for his ring back and your problem will be solved.”

-“Is it that simple?” she said.
+“Is it that simple?” she asked.